BhavyeMathur/goopylib-v1/README.md

 9. Bryan Oakley, https://stackoverflow.com/questions/62809413/hide-text-cursor-in-tkinter-entry - 9th July 2020 - Helped with Unfocusing the Entry widget when the user clicks elsewhere
 10. Bryan Oakley, https://stackoverflow.com/questions/62836960/what-interpolation-does-tkinter-use-for-curves - 10th July 2020 - Helped with answering a question about smoothing in Tkinter

 ## Version History

+### 1.1

+There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on a Sound Engine for goopylib which I want to be part of 1.1

+#### 1.1.0-alpha 7th-8th August 2020

+* Added a Sound class that plays, pauses, crops, & destroys sounds.
+You can play multiple sounds & get data for each sound

+####

+### v1.0

+#### 1.0.226 3rd August 2020

+* Added a `has_moved()` to the GraphicsObject class to check if the object has moved from the last call
+* Fixed instances of misspelt lines to line which was causing a name error

+* Got rid of the Image cache in the Image class as it was mainly unnecessary
+* Added empty physics & sounds folders to goopylib

 #### 1.0.222-beta 2nd August 2020